pstadler/octofolders/README.md

 ------------
 - Use them, spread them, love them!
 - Make them better: Feel free to clone and push back into the main repository.
-- **If you're a developer of GitHub for Mac: Please build them right into the app!**

 Credits
 -------